Autonomous-Finance/aos-packages/packages/ownable-multi/README.md

   1. additional handlers added to Handlers.list
   2. the ability to use the ownable-multi API

-    ownable.onlyOwner(msg) -- acts like a modifier in Solidity (errors on negative result)
+    Ownable.onlyOwner(msg) -- acts like a modifier in Solidity (errors on negative result)

-    ownable.addOwner(newOwner) -- performs the addition of a new owner
+    Ownable.addOwner(newOwner) -- performs the addition of a new owner

-    ownable.getOwnersArray() -- returns the current owners as an array
+    Ownable.getOwnersArray() -- returns the current owners as an array

     ...
 ]]